examflunk/starter-academic/content/project/Drawing/index.md

 ---
-title: Office hours Schedule
+title: Website Development
-summary: Created Office hours schedule using Threads, Deadlocks and Starvation.
+summary: Developed a website of restaurant for its online orders and tracking sales for the graduate course using HTML, CSS, PHP and MySQL.
 tags:
 - Java
-date: "2016-04-27T00:00:00Z"
+date: "2020-01-27T00:00:00Z"

 # Optional external URL for project (replaces project detail page).
 external_link: ""